sc0rp10n-py/sc0rp10n-py/README.md

 I am pursuing Electronics and Communication Engineering.
 I have great interest in Aerospace and Machine Learning field and am working on some amazing projects in these fields.
 Also interested and learning Ethical Hacking.
 I am always up for collaboration in some open source project, research project or software development.
 Also I am a front-end web developer and freelancer too.
-I am currently learning Flutter, Django and React.
+I am currently learning Flutter and Node.js.

 ---
 <!-- ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white) -->